Cornelius Harnett: Political career

 In 1750 Harnett became involved in public affairs when he was elected Wilmington town commissioner.
 He was appointed a justice of the peace for New Hanover County by Governor Gabriel Johnston.
-Harnett was elected to represent Wilmington in the Province of North Carolina House of Burgesses in 1754 and 1775.
+Harnett was elected to represent Wilmington in the North Carolina House of Burgesses in 1754 and 1775.

 In 1765, Harnett became the chairman of the Sons of Liberty and was a leader in the resistance to the Stamp Act.
-In 1775–1776, he served as the first president of the North Carolina Provincial Council, or Council of safety, essentially the chief executive of the revolutionary state, although with limited powers.
+In 1775–1776, he served as the first president of the North Carolina Provincial Council, or Council of Safety, essentially the chief executive of the revolutionary state, although with limited powers.
 In 1776, he was excepted by Sir Henry Clinton from his proclamation of general amnesty.
 He was a member of the Continental Congress for 1777–1779.
 He is a signatory to the Articles of Confederation.

 Harnett was delegate from Wilmington to the 1st, 2nd, 3rd, and 4th North Carolina Provincial Congress.
 He was a delegate from Brunswick County and Vice President of the Fifth North Carolina Provincial Congress.